enisdenjo/graphql-ws/README.md

 import { createServer } from 'graphql-transport-ws';
 import { schema } from 'my-graphql-schema';

+// a unique GraphQL execution ID used for representing
+// a query in the persisted queries store. when subscribing
-type QueryID = string;
+// you should use the `SubscriptionPayload.query` to transmit the id type QueryID = string;

 const queriesStore: Record<QueryID, ExecutionArgs> = {